mwinokan/HIPPO/docs/source/index.rst

 ::

-   $ conda install -c conda-forge chemicalite=2022.04.1
+   $ conda install -c conda-forge chemicalite=2024.05.1

 N.B.
 Compatibility between rdkit and chemicalite versions is quite strict, and database files created with a certain version pair may not be interoperable with others.

+See also :ref:`installation-snippets`.

 Getting started
 ===============